marrlab/DomainLab/docs/doc_benchmark.md

 experiment can have a custom name.

 An experiment can specify following arguments:
 - `aname`: name of the model.
-An experiment with an incorrect `aname` will not be considered in the benchmark! (mandatory)
+An experiment with an incorrect `aname` is not considered in the benchmark (mandatory)
 - `hyperparameters`: model-specific hyperparameters (for more details on the hyperparameters we refer to the model-specific documentation).
-The hyperparameters can be randomly sampled, see next section
+The hyperparameters can be randomly sampled, see next section (optional)
-- `shared`: a list of the parameter, which the respective experiment shares with another experiment (optional)
+- `shared`: a list of parameters, which the respective experiment shares with another experiment (optional)
-- `constraints`: a list of constraints, see section below (optional)
+- `constraints`: a list of constraints for the hyperparameters, see section below (optional)
 - `trainer`: trainer to be used (optional, e.g. "dial" or "mldg")
 - model-specific arguments (for more details we refer to the model-specific documentation)